-5.2 Environmental Protection Licence
+5.2 Environment Protection Licence

-AIE have been issued an EPL (EPL No. 21529) under the POEO Act as of 2 June 2021.
-The administrative conditions of the EPL No. 21529 are provided in Table 5.2.
-Specific EPL conditions related to environmental monitoring, such as air and water quality monitoring, are provided in their applicable Sub-Plan.
+AIE were issued an EPL (EPL No. 21529) under the POEO Act on 2 June 2021.
+Specific EPL conditions and requirements related to environmental monitoring, such as air and water quality monitoring, are provided in their applicable Sub-plan.